HVAC Schools in Long Island, NY – Degrees & Certifications

 • Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA)

-As of Semptember 2020, there are no programs in Long Island that are accredited by these two organizations.
-However, the WSWHE BOCES is included in the list below as it is the only program accredited by HVAC Excellence in New York State.
+As of October 2023, there are no programs in Long Island that HVAC Excellence accredits.
+However, Isaac Heating and Air Conditioning Inc. is included in the list below as it is the only program accredited by PAHRA in New York State.

 Eastern Suffolk Board of Cooperative Educational Services (BOCES)

-One source for education for HVAC workers in Long Island is the Eastern Suffolk Board of Cooperative Educational Services (BOCES), which provides a host of different courses covering various subjects.
+One source for education for HVAC workers in Long Island is the Eastern Suffolk Board of Cooperative Educational Services (BOCES), which provides various courses covering various subjects.

-The Eastern Long Island Academy of Applied Technology of Eastern Suffolk BOCES offers an HVAC program that includes training in the installation, service and repair of air conditioning, cooling, heat pump systems, and electrical theory and service.
-The program has strong emphasis on green technology such as indoor air quality and HEPA filtration, solar and geothermal hot water heating, and air sealing.
+The Eastern Long Island Academy of Applied Technology of Eastern Suffolk BOCES offers an HVAC program that includes training in the installation, service, and repair of air conditioning, cooling, heat pump systems, and electrical theory and service.
+The program strongly emphasizes green technology such as indoor air quality and HEPA filtration, solar and geothermal hot water heating, and air sealing.

 • Location: Long Island, New York